The Singleton

 "I know."

-*"You did the math.
-You did the math correctly."*
+"You did the math.
+You did it correctly."

 "I did the math."